 Continuing to Push the Boundaries of What’s Possible

 In a news release announcing his hiring, Prasad Gune, senior vice president in charge of product, noted that Signifyd had already extended the guaranteed fraud protection category to meet the needs of enterprise retailers.
 “And in the next few years, we are going to continue pushing the boundaries of what is possible.”

 Signifyd uses big data, machine learning and domain expertise to allow merchants to grow with confidence.
-Among its offerings is Guaranteed Fraud Protection, which nearly instantaneously determines whether an order is fraudulent or legitimate.
+Among its offerings is Revenue Protection, which nearly instantaneously determines whether an order is fraudulent or legitimate.
 The model helps merchants offer friction-free buying experiences by ensuring that orders aren’t delayed by cumbersome reviews and that legitimate orders aren’t canceled for fear of fraud.

 The Belfast R&D center will support Signifyd’s accelerating innovation efforts around the world while it places key technical talent in a location that provides further insights into the various fraud challenges that arise in different regions globally.

 Trevor McCullough, director of engineering at Signifyd’s R&D center, said executing on the center’s mission will require aggressive hiring.